mesonbuild/meson/docs/markdown/Unit-tests.md

 test('name of test', e)
 ```

 You can add as many tests as you want.
-They are run with the command `ninja
+They are run with the command `meson
 test`.

 Meson captures the output of all tests and writes it in the log file